Eurydia/cleanpedia-production/src/site/notes/Predefined Data Types/Primitive Data Types/Integer Type.md

 exampleB    x   y   =  x + y
 ```

-The function `exampleB` performs integer addition.
+The `exampleB` function performs integer addition.
 If one of its argument is 0, it returns the other argument.

-In this example, the function `exampleB` has many equivalent variants.
+It has many equivalent variants.

 One variant is obtained by using octal notation instead of decimal notation.